Anika-Tahsin-S/NLP_Hackathon-Team_Linguistic_Mavericks/README.md

 # nlp_hackathon_bd_2023

 ## 1. Instructions
-1. Download the data to your computing environment from https://github.com/cryptexcode/nlp_hackathon_bd_2023

-2. Start analysing the data and developing your models.
+1. Start analysing the data and developing your models.

-3. We expect you to develop two models.
+2. We expect you to develop two models.
 One can involve fine-tuning/training neural (deep learning) models and at least one feature-based model is a must.
 Macro F1 will be used as the official evaluation metric.
-4. Maintain a development log and a project report.
+3. Maintain a development log and a project report.

 The test set will be pushed to this repository two hours before the hackathon ends.